Diabetes Institute Departments

 For patients with diabetes and other endocrine or metabolic disorders, therapy options and management approaches for diabetes and endocrinology are more plentiful than ever.
 Treatment is tailored to the individual, with the type of disease and its severity determining the optimal course of treatment.

-Led by Joyce Niland, Ph.D., the Department of Diabetes & Cancer Discovery Science within the Diabetes & Metabolism Research Institute provides leading-edge research to support advances in diabetes, metabolism and oncology research.
+Led by Joyce Niland, Ph.D., the Department of Diabetes & Cancer Discovery Science within the Diabetes & Metabolism Research Institute at City of Hope provides leading-edge research to support advances in diabetes, metabolism and oncology research.

-The Department of Diabetes Complications & Metabolism is at the forefront of research on the complications of diabetes and was the first to study epigenetic changes in diabetic complications.
+The Department of Diabetes Complications and Metabolism is at the forefront of research on the complications of diabetes and was the first to study epigenetic changes in diabetic complications.

 The Department of Diabetes Immunology, headed by Bart O. Roep, Ph.D., is dedicated to studying immune system mechanisms and their impact on diabetes development and control — particularly type 1 diabetes.